-Just north of Byron Bay, about a 20-minute drive up the Pacific Highway, is one of the gems of the far north coast of New South Wales.
-Brunswick Heads is one of those places that has survived development, and the superstardom of its more famous neighbour, Byron Bay, to maintain the old-fashioned charm of a river- and seaside town reminiscent of the 1950s.
+Just north of Byron Bay, about a 20-minute drive up the Pacific Motorway, is one of the gems of the far north coast of New South Wales.
+Brunswick Heads is one of those places that has survived development, and the superstardom of its more famous neighbour, Byron Bay, to maintain the old-fashioned charm of a sleepy fishing village.
+Positioned on the beautiful Brunswick River beside the seaside, this village boasts shopping, cafes and restaurants whilst still maintaining pockets reminiscent of the 1950s.

 Pop into the Brunswick Heads Visitor Centre, 7 Park St (in the heart of Bruns) or call 02 6685 1002 for information.

 Keep going just a few kilometres north of Brunswick Heads on the Pacific Highway and you’ll come to the Ocean Shores turnoff.
 Here you will find a world-class golf course, a country club, a small shopping centre and great beaches.
 There’s a lookout from where you can see the fabulous view back south to Cape Byron, and west to Mt Warning.